Replacing

 Here is a very nice replacement tail for Baby Crissy, which may be

-purchased in my doll shop.
+purchased in my EBAY STORE.
 The tail is much longer than her original one

 and the color is almost a perfect match for the dolls with dark auburn